 Most women secretly desire rape and enjoy rape.

 These common myths all revolve around negative perceptions of the female rape victim.
 Since many of these myths are unfounded, ideally, most jurors would reject them.
 However, a large number of individuals still believe them, and they have a substantial effect on a jury’s final decision, especially when many jurisdictions require unanimous juries for conviction.
 Since judges usually do not harbor these beliefs, one might argue that the problem could be avoided by letting judges, instead of juries, decide.
-While this would likely lead to more convictions, constitutionally, all accused criminals have a right to a trial by jury. that ordinary people decide the fate of our accused criminals, because they bring in life experiences and common sense that reflect the opinions of the general public and protect against government oppression.
+While this would likely lead to more convictions, constitutionally, all accused criminals have a right to a trial by jury.
+Our conception and system of justice demands that ordinary people decide the fate of our accused criminals, because they bring in life experiences and common sense that reflect the opinions of the general public and protect against government oppression.
 Unfortunately, in many acquaintance rape cases, as Peter Tiersma writes, “one person’s common sense is another person’s patriarchal narrative.”
 In “Reflections on a Rape Trial,” psychology professor Judy Shepherd confirms this prevalence of patriarchal rape myths among juries.
 Shepherd illustrates how rape myth acceptance impacted jury deliberations and the ultimate verdict of acquittal.
 Because these myths still color our current perceptions of rape, attorneys need to be able to determine what kinds of individuals hold these views.

 Who believes what?
 Social Psychology and Rape: How Different Characteristics Influence an Individual’s View of Acquaintance Rape